BatoolMM/R-markdown/_episodes/02-starting-with-rmarkdown.md

 ### 2. Formatted text:
 This one is simple, it's literally just text narrative formatted by using markdown (more on markdown syntax later).
 Markdown-formatted text is one of the benefits added above and beyond the capabilities of a regular r script.
 Any text section will have the default white background in the rmd document.
-Notice you don’t need to use `#` to comment out narrative.
-You also don't need to encase the text in any symbols as you do code chunks.
+As you might know, in a regular R file, # starts a comment.
+In R markdown, plain text is just plain narrative text that appears in the document.
+In R scripts, plain text wants to be code.
+In R Markdown, you will need to enclose your code in special characters.
 Any symbols you do see that aren’t regular grammar components are for formatting, such as ##, ** **, and < >.

 ![Rmd text chunks](../fig/02-rmd-template-text.png)